-With prices that fluctuate every time you refresh the page, it’s difficult to know for sure whether you’ve stumbled across how to get the best flight deals or whether an airline is planning to take you for a ride.
+With prices that fluctuate every time you refresh the page, it isn’t easy to know for sure whether you’ve stumbled across how to get the best flight deals or whether an airline is planning to take you for a ride.

-But those who are willing to spend a bit more time and energy to learn how to get flight discounts can save big—very big.
+But those willing to spend a bit more time and energy learning how to get flight discounts can save big—very big.

 How to find the cheapest Flights

 I’ve partnered with several of my travel blogger friends to help you figure out how to get the best flight deals with your travel budget.

-But on top of that, we’ve also thrown in a several little-known resources and strategies that will have you booking cheap flight deals like a pro in no time.
+But on top of that, we’ve also thrown in several little-known resources and strategies that will have you booking cheap flight deals like a pro in no time.

-From using a VPN to trick flight ticket algorithms to finding error fares and loopholes the airlines don’t want you to know—this article has everything you need to learn how to get the best flight deals, today!
+From using a VPN to trick flight ticket algorithms to finding error fares and loopholes, the airlines don’t want you to know—this article has everything you need to learn how to get the best flight deals today!

 1. Use a VPN